The Flanagan Boy: Production

-It was the first film of note for Tony Wright.
-He was convincing as a fighter having been an amateur boxer in the British Navy and receiving coaching from Len Harvey, a former British heavyweight.
+The Flanagan Boy was the screen debut for Tony Wright.
+He was convincing as a fighter, having been an amateur boxer in the British Navy and receiving coaching from Len Harvey, a former British heavyweight.

+Filming began on September 25, 1952 and finished on October 19.
+A sneak preview was held in the UK on June 20, 1953.
+The film was released first in the United States on April 10, 1953 (retitled as Bad Blonde) and later in the UK in July 1953.

 Reception

-In a contemporary reviews, Kine Weekly said "Exuberant murder melodrama, containing prominent sex overtones and a fight racket fringe. ...
+In a contemporary review, Kine Weekly wrote: "Exuberant murder melodrama, containing prominent sex overtones and a fight racket fringe. ...
 Elegant and apposite settings appropriately complete the rugged mixture of fisticuffs, romance and crime.
 A meaty dish, it's bound to go down with the crowd."

-Monthly Film Bulletin wrote "A lurid little melodrama, with toughly realistic portraits of boxing world characters, a solid performance by Frederick Valk as Vecchi, and Barbara Payton as a flashy sex-menace.
+The Monthly Film Bulletin wrote: "A lurid little melodrama, with toughly realistic portraits of boxing world characters, a solid performance by Frederick Valk as Vecchi, and Barbara Payton as a flashy sex-menace.
 Made in England by an American director, the film copies American 'B' models quite competently and unpleasantly."

 Variety wrote: "Lower-grade dualler toplining Barbara Payton. ...
 Footage is a hodge-podge of trite melodrama, unbelievable dialog and poor thesping."

-In British Sound Films: The Studio Years 1928–1959 David Quinlan rated the film as "average", writing: "Lurid stuff, quite strongly made."
+In the book British Sound Films: The Studio Years 1928–1959, David Quinlan rated the film as "average", writing: "Lurid stuff, quite strongly made."

 Leslie Halliwell called the film: "Competent British imitation of an American B movie."